Cosillow/Hello-Game-physics-based-custom-engine-/README.md

  * if you hit a cloud, a balloon pops and you slow down for a bit
  * if you hit a cloud you lose a life/balloon
  * different balloon powerups
+* or... even better, you use the clouds to slow yourself down, avoiding the other enemies in the game
 * camera will center player in the bottom center of the screen (hard y) and slow catching up x
 * some incentive to go faster?
   * does less balloons mean you float slower?